 Loggerhead Shrikes are still fairly numerous in some areas (particularly the South and West), but their populations have fallen sharply.
 Between 1966 and 2015, the species declined by almost 3% per year, resulting in a cumulative decline of 76%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population is 5.8 million, with 82 percent living in the U.S., 3 percent breeding in Canada, and 30 percent spending part of the year in Mexico.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate an 11 out of 20 on the Partners in Flight Continental Concern Score.
+Partners in Flight estimates the global breeding population is 5.8 million, with 82% spending some part of the year in the U.S., 30% in Mexico, and 3% breeding in Canada.
+The species rates an 11 out of 20 on the Continental Concern Score, and the 2014 State of the Birds Report lists them as a Common Bird in Steep Decline.
 Loggerhead Shrikes have been listed as endangered, threatened, or of special concern in several states and Canada, and have been proposed for federal listing (the subspecies that nests on San Clemente Island, California, is listed as endangered).
 The species’ decline coincides with the introduction and increased use of chemical pesticides between the 1940s and the 1970s, and may result in part from the birds’ ingestion of pesticide-laced prey from treated fields.
 Other likely causes of population decline include collision with vehicles, urban development, conversion of hayfields and pastureland, decimation of hedgerows, habitat destruction by surface-coal strip-mining, and altering of prey populations by livestock grazing.
 Given this bird’s potentially high reproductive rate, and provided that adequate habitat continues to be available, Loggerhead Shrike populations may be able to recover if the causes of the bird’s decline can be identified and eliminated.

 - Yosef, R. 1996.
 Loggerhead Shrike (Lanius ludovicianus).
 In The Birds of North America, No. 231 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.